mihirc0111/AfterSchoolDiaries-HTML-CSS-JS-BootStrap-Website/README.md

 5.If stop button is not clicked, multiples sound play simultaneously

-6. Unable to make width of images 100%..some gap is left between division(div) and image.
+6.Unable to make width of images 100%..some gap is left between division(div) and image.

 ### Continued development